AuroraLegacy/elements/.github/CONTRIBUTING.md

 * Check IDs for proper format and all upper case

 #### Races / Subraces / Classes / Archetypes:
-* Load the element(s) at lv 1, lv 20, and the level before and after a feature is added or text is changed (best to just step through every level and see the sheet)
+* Load the element(s) at lv 1, lv 20, and the level before and after a feature is added or text is changed (it is best to just step through every level and see the sheet)

 #### Armor / Weapons / Items / Magic Items:
 * Check that magic equipment only appears for the appropriate type of armor/weapon